 When we headed there after our Stroma trip – celebrating a journey less epic in distance than the champagne-popping cyclists we saw who had presumably come all the way from Land’s End but significantly more unusual – it was a joy to behold.

 It may have been the glorious summer sunshine that added to the mood, but the hustle and bustle of somewhere that actually looked and felt like a destination in itself was fabulous.

 To think that somewhere could transform itself in just a few years into a viable and appealing place worthy of its (not quite geographically accurate) status as the top of the British mainland, is to realise that the north of Scotland can, with a bit of effort and investment, really put itself in the map.

 It’s a microcosm of the NC500, I suppose: a beautiful if neglected part of the world, properly branded and invested in, and now a place that I as a Highlander feel proud to see visitors arrive at.

-Of course, a few shops doesn’t by itself create a viable tourism economy.
+Of course, opening a few shops doesn’t by itself create a viable tourism economy.
 There is much more to do, not least in terms of infrastructure.
 The NC500 has brought a huge number of visitors to roads that probably weren’t designed for their numbers (or their relative inexperience of rural driving).
 Money going into the pockets of hotels and restaurants doesn’t translate into a decent budget for roads or cycle paths.
 And when the demand for accommodation goes up, the difficulty for local people to get somewhere to live becomes more intense.